MrMDavidson/mrmdavidson.github.io/_posts/2015-08-30-myfirstpost.md

 ## 4.  ...
 But something isn't right!

 For me, at least, I noticed some inconsistencies between what Jekyll generated and what Pretzel generated.
 This seems like something that'd be horrible to debug.
-So I poked around a little and found that you can use Github PAges as a completely static host.
+So I poked around a little and found that you can use Github Pages as a completely static host.
 You don't have to have it generate anything with Jekyll.
 "Interesting", I thought.
 How does this work?

 Well, remember earlier how I said Pretzel has two modes?
 Tasting and Baking?
 We want the baking mode;